Argentina – Patagonia Park

 Our public use infrastructure work in Patagonia Park Argentina adheres to the highest international build and design standards.
 It includes trails, campgrounds, latrines, day picnic areas, bridges, a local concession, and signage.

-Willie Bittner from Great Lakes Trailbuilding & Jed Tabot from OBP Trailworks head up the trail design team and together train and work with our local and volunteer trail crew in the park.
+Jed Talbot from OBP Trailworks and Willie Bittner from Great Lakes Trailbuilders head up the trail design team and together train and work with our local and volunteer trail crew in the park.

 We launched our volunteer trails program to support the work being done in the park.